What Are Digital Certificates?

 Client certificates authenticate the identity of users accessing secure systems or networks.
 These certificates are installed on devices, and when users connect to a secure system, the client certificate is presented as proof of identity.
 This process ensures that only authorized individuals can access restricted systems.
 Client certificates are commonly used for VPN (Virtual Private Network) connections, secure web services, and enterprise authentication systems.

-Digital Certificates Applications
+Use Cases for Digital Certificates

 1. Online Banking